ICME-Lab/jolt-atlas/README.md

 JOLT Atlas is a zero-knowledge machine learning (zkML) framework that extends the [JOLT](https://github.com/a16z/jolt) proving system to support ML inference verification from ONNX models.

-> This code has not been audited yet.
-Please do not use in production.

 ## Background

 Traditional circuit-based approaches are prohibitively expensive when representing non-linear functions like ReLU and SoftMax.
 Lookups, on the other hand, eliminate the need for circuit representation entirely.
 Just One Lookup Table (JOLT) was designed from first principles to use only lookup arguments.

 In JOLT Atlas, we eliminate the complexity that plagues other approaches: ‘no quotient polynomials, no byte decomposition, no grand products, no permutation checks’, and most importantly — no complicated circuits.

+> Saying this, this code has not been audited yet.
+Please do not use in production.

 ## Benchmarks